gritzko/swarm-ron-docs/README.md

 An RDT object can be described in the terms of the [state machine replication][smr] model: an *object* has a *state* mutated by inputs (*ops*).
 Those ops get delivered to every object's replica, so eventually their states converge.
 A data type can also be seen as a *reducer* function that turns a stream of ops into the resulting state.
-Swarm only uses data types that converge despite some possible reordering of concurrent operations (i.e. concurrent ops must commute).
+Swarm can only employ data types that converge despite some possible reordering of concurrent operations (i.e. concurrent ops must commute).

 ### API